posty/posty_api/README.md

 1. Download the source either using git or from the GitHub page as archive.
 2. Extract the archive
 3. Change directory to the extracted folder
-4. Move config/database_default.yml to config/database.yml and change it to your needs.
+4. Copy config/database.mysql2.yml or config/database.postgresql.yml to config/database.yml and change it to your needs.
-5. Run ``bundle install``
+5. Run ``bundle install --with mysql`` for MySQL or ``bundle install --with postgresql`` for PostgreSQL
 6. Run ``rake db:migrate``
 7. Run ``rake api_key:generate``
 8. Start the application e.g. with ``rackup``